 By John Ruibal, Your Prowers Medical Center Dietitian

 - The farm where the produce is grown is local, meaning it’s super fresh.
-The staff is knowledgeable and can answer any questions you may have, such as “Where was my food grown?” and “What is next in the harvest?”
+The staff is knowledgeable and can answer the questions, “where was my food grown” and “what is next in the harvest”.
 You can use this information to plan your menus.

-- You have the chance to get your whole family involved and teach your kids how to clean and prepare dishes with fresh produce.
-Kids are more likely to try new fruits and vegetables when they are part of the decision on what to choose.
+- You have the chance to get the whole family involved and teach kids how to clean and prepare food dishes with fresh produce.
+Kids are more likely to try new fruits and vegetable when they are part of the decision on what to choose.

 - By supporting your local farmers, you are supporting the local economy.
 The money you spend is kept local.

-- You can double your money if you use the government’s SNAP program (go to https://bit.ly/2iOJ7Wz for more information).
-This is a great way to double the amount of produce you can feed your family.
+- You can double your money if you use the government’s SNAP program (https://www.fns.usda.gov/snap/supplemental-nutrition-assistance-program-snap).
+This is a great way to double the amount of produce that you can feed your family.

 - Eating more fresh vegetables and fruits helps to cut down on unhealthy snacking.
-Vegetables like cucumbers, celery and carrots are considered “free foods” and can be eaten often and without guilt.
-Just remember to forgo the salad dressing or dipping sauces.
+Vegetables like cucumbers, celery and carrots are considered free foods and can be eaten often and without guilt.
+Just remember to forego the salad dressing.

-- Stock up and can or freeze produce to lock in their freshness and nutrition, which you can then enjoy until next season.
+- Stock up and can or freeze produce to lock in freshness and nutrition to enjoy until next season.

-- Fruits and vegetables are a great way to stay hydrated and help you get necessary electrolytes without the sugar of a sports drink.
+- Fruits and vegetables are a great way to stay hydrated and help you get needed electrolytes without the sugars of a sports drink.

-- Arkansas Valley produce is prized all over the nation, and you can get the best of the best right here in your own backyard when it is the freshest and has the highest nutrient content.
+- Arkansas Valley produce is prized all over the nation and you can get the best of the best right in your own back yard, when it is the freshest and has the highest nutrient content.